ANS: Transportation to Pimalai is very easy and convenient. For more information, please click here.

-ANS: The resort has a qualified nurse on duty for 24 hours a day.
+ANS: There is a 24 hours clinic located approximately 650 meters from Pimalai Resort and Spa.
 More serious ailments may be treated at the Koh Lanta Hospital which has English speaking medical staff, a pharmacy and dental clinic.
 We will always be able to help with language via one of our Guest Services Officers.

 15) Are there souvenir or craft shops on Koh Lanta?

 ANS: There is a small but active market in the village of Baan Saladan at the northern tip of Koh Lanta.
 You can arrange for resort transportation to take you there.
 There are limited shopping available from May to October.

 ANS: There is no golf course in the vicinity of the resort.
 We may be able to assist you in finding a suitable course on mainland Thailand before or after you visit Pimalai.

 17) Can the restaurants cater to people with special dietary requirements?

 ANS: Our menus have been expanded to cater to the dietary requirements of vegetarians and vegans.
 Also, on occasion, we have managed to provide gluten-free bread and halal foods if so requested.
 The more lead time that you give to our kitchen staff the more readily we can cater to such requests.
 If you have special needs regarding food please inform our staff when you reserve your accommodation.

 18) Is there anything that I should know about Scuba Diving operation at Pimalai?

 ANS: Things I should know about diving with ScubaFish @ Pimalai

 1) Medical certificates and Diving